twbs/bootstrap/site/content/docs/5.0/migration.md

 - `$enable-grid-classes` doesn't disable the generation of container classes anymore [See #29146](https://github.com/twbs/bootstrap/pull/29146)
 - Renamed `$enable-prefers-reduced-motion-media-query` and `$enable-pointer-cursor-for-buttons` to `$enable-reduced-motion` and `$enable-button-pointers` for brevity.
 - Line heights are dropped from several components to simplify our codebase.
 The `button-size()` and `pagination-size()` do not accept line height parameters anymore.
 [See #29271](https://github.com/twbs/bootstrap/pull/29271)
-- The `button-variant()` mixin now accepts 3 optional color parameters, for each button state, to override the color provided by `color-contrast()`.
-By default, these parameters will find which color provides more contrast against the button state's background color with `color-contrast()`.
+- The `button-variant()` mixin now accepts 3 optional color parameters, for each button state, to override the color provided by `bs-color-contrast()`.
+By default, these parameters will find which color provides more contrast against the button state's background color with `bs-color-contrast()`.
 - The `button-outline-variant()` mixin now accepts an additional argument, `$active-color`, for setting the button's active state text color.
-By default, this parameter will find which color provides more contrast against the button's active background color with `color-contrast()`.
+By default, this parameter will find which color provides more contrast against the button's active background color with `bs-color-contrast()`.
 - Ditch the Sass map merges, which makes it easier to remove redundant values.
 Keep in mind you now have to define all values in the Sass maps like `$theme-colors`.
 Check out how to deal with [Sass maps]({{< docsref "/customize/sass#maps-and-loops" >}}).
-- `color-yiq()` function and related variables are renamed to `color-contrast()` since it's not related to YIQ colorspace anymore.
+- `color-yiq()` function and related variables are renamed to `bs-color-contrast()` since it's not related to YIQ colorspace anymore.
 [See #30168.](https://github.com/twbs/bootstrap/pull/30168/)
   - `$yiq-contrasted-threshold` is renamed to `$min-contrast-ratio`.
   - `$yiq-text-dark` and `$yiq-text-light` are respectively renamed to `$color-contrast-dark` and `$color-contrast-light`.
 - Linear gradients are simplified when gradients are enabled and therefore, `gradient-bg()` now only accepts an optional `$color` parameter.